tsdev/spinw/docs/pages/swfiles/sw_import.md

 : String, contain the file location and name of the .fst file.

 `toPlot`
-: If true the structure will be plotted, default is false.
+: If true the structure will be plotted, default value is false.